In Blog by Tim Grant / November 13, 2018

 Recently I was on the phone with an eCommerce site owner that used the term “wild west” when describing the chaos and lack of control of their first and third party tags.

-Here’s a site with 61 first and third party services:
+Here’s a site with 61 first and third party tags:

 This lack of tag control has led to data breaches of personally identifiable information (PII), like credit card numbers.
 The sad truth is that our online shopping is not as secure as it should be.